alphagov/xmlsectool/tf_github/README.md

 ## Applying changes

-You'll need to be a Github admin to do anything useful.
+You'll need to be a Github admin or a "maintainer" of verify-tech-team to do anything useful.
 Use the `apply` script in this directory:

     apply <teams/users/repos>